eclipse-sumo/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 ```
 python osmWebWizard.py
 ```
+On an Ubuntu installation the tools folder is located at `/usr/share/sumo/`.

 Windows users may also invoke the command by clicking *All Programs -\> SUMO -\> OSM Web Wizard*.
 Once the script is running, a web browser